maghdam/GenAI-MultiAgent-TradingSystem/README.md

 ## License

-This project is licensed under the MIT License — see `LICENSE`.
+This project is licensed under the MIT License — see [LICENSE](LICENSE).

 ---